Difegue/Karen/README.md

 # 🐝 Karen
 Windows Bootstrapper for LANraragi using WSL.
 Works on Windows 10 1809 and up.
 (1803 works but isn't recommended due to poor control on terminating Linux processes.)
+**64-bit OSes only!**

 * Start/Stop LRR from a Windows-based UI
 * Show/hide log console on a click